-While on a mission to observe the peaceful Ba'ku race, Lt.
-Commander Data suddenly behaves as if having to fear for his existence.
-The immortal Ba'ku, whose planet offers regenerative radiation and therefore incredible lifespans, live in harmony with nature and reject advanced technology.
+While on a mission to observe the peaceful Ba'ku race, Lieutenant Commander Data suddenly behaves as if having to fear for his existence.
+The immortal Ba'ku, whose planet offers regenerative radiation, and therefore incredible lifespans, live in harmony with nature and reject advanced technology.
 Their planet and their culture is secretly researched by the Federation associated with an alien race called the Son'a.
 But the Son'a intend to abduct the Ba'ku in order to take the planet for themselves and for the Starfleet officials who all would like to regenerate their bodies.
-But they did not think of the loyalty of Captain Jean-Luc Picard and the crew of the Enterprise-E to the Prime Directive.Written by
+But they did not think of the loyalty of Captain Jean-Luc Picard and the crew of the U.S.S.
+Enterprise NCC-1701-E to the Prime Directive.Written by

 Julian Reischl <firstname.lastname@example.org>

 Picard tells Anij that what they Baku have would be worth more to some than gold pressed latinum.
 But nothing would have a value in a society without money unless you needed to barter for it, in which case the value would be based on what the seller needs and is willing to give for it.
 See more »